greggirwin/red-L10N/README.md

 # red-L10N
 L10N R&amp;D for Red

-I18N / G11N is the planning and architecture aspect.
+I18N is the planning and architecture aspect.
 L10N is the active work of translating elements.
+G11N is I18N + L10N

 1. What do we get from each platform to tell is the user's locale setting?